 - Z-axis allows movement “up” and “down”

-Put all of this together, and you have a machine that can cut not only various sides of a workpiece in the XY plane, but also at various depths along the Z axis.
+Put all of this together, and you have a CNC machine that can cut various sides of a workpiece in the XY plane and at various depths along the Z axis.
 Whether it’s a milling machine, router, or laser, they all use this fundamental movement system.

 The movement of your CNC along the coordinate system is always based on how your tool moves, not the table.
 For example, increasing the X coordinate value would move the table left, but when looked at from the perspective of the tool, it’s moving right along a workpiece.

 Increasing the Z axis coordinate would move the spindle up, decreasing it would move it down into a workpiece.
 You are cutting into the piece which corresponds to a negative Z axis coordinate.